LLNL/ppo_and_friends/README.md

 Currently, the default is to use GPUs when training on a single processor and CPUs when training on multiple processors.
-This can be overridden with the `--alow_mpi_gpu` flag, which is helpful for environments that require networks that can benefit from GPUs (convolutions, for example).
+This can be overridden with the `--alow-mpi-gpu` flag, which is helpful for environments that require networks that can benefit from GPUs (convolutions, for example).

 NOTE: the current implementation of multiple environment instances per